-Moving to Europe with a Dog can be quite a lot of work.
-We never even considered not bringing Sora along.
+Moving to Europe with a dog can be quite a lot of work.
+We never considered not bringing Sora along.
 She’s part of our life at home, and we were determined to make her part of our life on the road.

 We broke these requirements out into bullet points and divided them into sections of what we did before departing the United States and after arriving into the European Union.

-What Paperwork is Needed to Import my Pet to Europe?
+What Paperwork Do I Need to Import my Pet to Europe?

-- Implantation and certification of an ISO Microchip, which is readable in the EU and on a different frequency from those given in the United States.
+- Implantation and certification of an ISO Microchip.
+Europe operates on a different frequency from the United States.
 Only the veterinarian who implants the microchip can sign the required microchip implementation form.

-- 3-Year Rabies Vaccination, which must be done AFTER the ISO Microchip.
-Both can be done in the same day, but the vaccination must come second, and both must be administered at least 21 days prior to departure.
+- Three-year rabies vaccination, which must be done AFTER the ISO Microchip.
+Both the rabies and the microchip can be done in the same day, but the vaccination must come second.
+Both must be administered at least 21 days prior to departure.

-- The international health certificate, the EU veterinary certificate, and the microchip implementation form then had to be endorsed by a USDA APHIS.
-We had the option of scheduling an appointment with the nearest location in Tumwater, WA (two hours from Portland) or overnighting the paperwork.
-Further, the USDA vet requires a $37 fee for endorsement, which must be paid by check or money order.
+- Make an appointment with the USDA (coming form the US).
+The international health certificate, the EU veterinary certificate, and the microchip implementation form must be endorsed by a USDA APHIS.
+You can choose to schedule an appointment with the nearest location or overnighting the paperwork.
+Visiting is always the safest option.
+The $37 fee for endorsement may only be paid by check or money order.

-- In addition, since we were traveling to Norway, they required an echinococcosis (tapeworm) treatment given a minimum of 24 and maximum of 120 hours before arrival.
-This was performed by our local veterinarian and, along with the other paperwork, required approval from the USDA veterinarian.
+- Norway required an echinococcosis (tapeworm) treatment given a minimum of 24 and maximum of 120 hours before arrival.
+Along with the other paperwork, the treatment required approval from the USDA veterinarian.
 Be sure to ask your local vet write the date and time in both your current timezone, and the one to which you’re traveling.
 This was confusing in our case as neither Pacific Standard Time, nor Central European Time was listed on our forms.
-With a 9 hour time zone difference, this can affect meeting the requirements for inoculation.
+With a nine hour time difference, this can affect meeting the requirements for inoculation.

 Steps for Getting Your Pet Import Paperwork

 - Research the requirements for your destination country.
 Generally speaking, it’s always the same: rabies, microchip, and health medical certificate.
-If you’re traveling from a country of high risk rabies to one that is not, then you may need a titer test and have to wait three months after the test date.
-We use PetTravel.com to do our initial research.
-Then you can go to the USDA APHIS site for their export requirements by country.
+If you’re traveling from a country of high risk rabies to one that is not, then you may need a titer test.
+You will then have to wait three months after the test date to enter.
+PetTravel.com helps with initial research.
+Then go to the USDA APHIS site for export requirements by country.
 Always double check with the official government websites for animal importing.
-You can typically Google this.
+The earlier you do this the better.

 - Make an appointment with the USDA, if in the U.S. In other countries, schedule an appointment with your respective animal exporting government office.
 Appointments can fill up so do this at least 30 days in advance.
-You should have your appointment no more than 5 days before your arrival date in your destination country, this is because in Step #3, you’ll need an accredited veterinarian to approve your EU health certificate, which is only valid for 10 days.
-Your official government paperwork is for up to 4 months of the date of issued by the USDA as long as the rabies vaccine doesn’t expire.
+Schedule your appointment no more than five days of departure or prior your arrival date.
+This is because your EU health certificate (step #3) is only valid for 10 days.
+The official government paperwork is good for four months from the issue date, permitted the rabies vaccine doesn’t expire.

 - Make an appointment with your local accredited veterinarian.
-This appointment should be no more than 10 days from your arrival.
-We always try for 5 to 7 days in case our flight is delayed or we have an issue with the USDA.
+Arrange this appointment no more than 10 days before arrival.
+We aim for five to seven days in case of a flight delay or an issue with the USDA.
 Tell your vet that you’re traveling to your destination country and you need your paperwork approved.

 - Get your EU Health certificate certified at the USDA APHIS.